A weekend in Sonoma is a charming place to visit!

 I write this post sitting up in bed at the Vintners Resort on a misty winter’s morning.
 It’s the cutest hotel room – with its own fireplace!
 Admittedly it gives off no heat and is more about ambience than practicalities, but it sure looks the part 🙂

-This is my first visit to Sonoma in California’s famous wine country and a few things have surprised me about Napa’s big sister…
+There really are so many great things to do in Sonoma, but this is my first visit to California’s famous wine country so read on to see a few things that surprised me about Napa’s big sister…

 Here are 5 things you may not know about Sonoma

 1. There’s Sonoma County, Sonoma Valley and Sonoma Town

 And Sonoma County is huge.
 One million acres huge (404,686 hectares) covered with 500 wineries and 400 of them have cellar doors for your tasting pleasure.